 Betting Systems that solely make use of the starting price are simpler to deploy than trading strategies: You only place on bet and don't need to worry about market fluctuations in price, greening, etc.

-However, there are also disadvantages and risks associated to starting price betting.
+However, there are also disadvantages and risks associated with sports betting using the starting price that I would like to cover here as well.

 Starting Price Adjustments due to Non-Runners